 Most influencers have social media to thank for their popularity and authority status in the eyes of so many followers.
-These popular individuals have the power to change behavior through social media.
+These famous individuals have the power to change behavior through social media.
 And that behavior often involves buying a product or service.

 How Influencer Marketing and Social Selling Go Hand in Hand